Four emerging market funds for the risk-tolerant investor

 So when the price of crude oil rises, upstream business revenue may increase, but overall profits may be offset by costs rises and reduced margins for downstream businesses.

 The point is, even if you could predict oil price movements reasonably accurately, there’s no guarantee the energy company in which you invested would follow suit.

 Moreover, investors that aren’t particularly knowledgeable in energy often gravitate to the sector’s blue chips in an effort to reduce risk, even though these companies may not offer the best opportunities for returns.

 The same problem exists with passive, market capitalisation-weighted indexes, which will naturally be ‘over-invested’ at the top end of the market.

 On the flip side, if you anticipate the oil price is going to begin climbing again soon(ish), this lower leverage will start to work against the sector stalwarts.
-The small to mid-cap holdings that cause the specialist funds to be more volatile than the index also have the potential to generate greater returns on the upside.
+The small to mid-cap holdings that generally cause the specialist funds to be more volatile than their index also have the potential to generate greater returns on the upside.

 Timing the kind of market movements we have seen in recent weeks is not the domain of the average individual investor (nor always the professional one, to be frank) and anyone investing should be very clear that the risks of losing money are undoubtedly high.

 If you believe oil has hit rock bottom, there are ways to take a punt, but don’t let speculative enthusiasm overtake due diligence and a prudent analytical approach.